Installation Guide for DIY Home Based System

 - Before installing your vehicle tank, ensure that the tank is clean inside.
 Sometimes in manufacture, plastic swarf is left inside and this will need a quick wash out before fitting.

 - Work out where to install your tank.
 Ensure that you have enough sideways space for the tank and the tank elbow that will stick out beyond the tank.
 Ensure that you are able to adequately strap or fix your tank down to a suitable anchor point or reinforced tie-down loops.
 Suitable ratchet straps can be obtained from Halfords, northerntooluk.com etc. for about £8-20 each.
 These have a very high breaking strain, usually about 750 -3000kg.
 Ensure that the tank is within your vehicle carrying limit when full of water (a litre of water weighs 1kg).
 Please note that the above ratchet strap methods of securing the tank are not guaranteed to prevent movement during an accident.
-Gardiner Pole Systems Ltd. provide this as a suggestion not a recommendation in anyway - we personally would recommend fitting one of our crash-tested tank and frame systems.
-These crash tested systems can be DIY fitted if preferred - click here for details
+Gardiner Pole Systems Ltd. provide this as a suggestion not a recommendation in anyway - we personally would recommend having a crash-tested system fitted by a professional company.

 - Fit the elbow to the tank before fitting the tank and also connect one end of the 10 metres of clear reinforced ½" hose using a ½" jubilee clip.
 Fit the tank loosely in place.
 Do not securely fix it yet as you may have to move it about later.